BALAJI24092001/Machine-Learning/Supervised Learning/README.md

 Supervised Machine Learning is where models are trained on data to predict something.
 The data model is built in such a way that the predicted values and original values are as close/similar as possible.
 There are two types of prediction models, where we predict either continuous outcome(Regression) or classifying an observation into a suitable category.(Classification).

-Supervised learning is a machine learning approach where a model is trained on labeled data.
-Here's a list of commonly used models in supervised learning, categorized into different types:

 ---

 ## Contents